-Time in space affects telomere length
+Time in space affects telomere length.

 Before the study, scientists speculated that the stress of space living would cause Scott's telomeres to shrink in comparison to his brother's.
-Instead, much to their surprise, the telomeres in Scott's white blood cells actually grew.
+Instead, much to their surprise, the telomeres in Scott's white blood cells grew.

 "That is exactly the opposite of what we thought," Susan Bailey, a radiation biologist at Colorado State University who is working with NASA to study the effect of space on telomeres, told Nature.

-And it changes your gut, too
+It changes your gut, too.

 Other findings of note included a shift in the ratio of two dominant species of gut bacteria in Scott Kelly.
-While in space, one species dominated over the other.
+While in space, one species dominated the other.
 Back on the ground, however, the ratio returned to normal.
 Researchers performing genome sequencing on the twins also found more than 200,000 RNA molecules that were expressed differently between the twins.
 Current theories as to why this is happening range from the effects of microgravity to the simple act of eating freeze-dried food for 340 consecutive days.

 And then there's the mystery of DNA methylation, a process that governs chemical modifications to DNA.
 While in space, Scott's methylation levels decreased.
 Over the same time on Earth, Mark's levels did the complete opposite.
 According to NASA, such results may indicate "genes that are more sensitive to a changing environment whether on Earth or in space."